b-45/techtalks/README.md

 - [x] Re-create data model for mongodb and graphql types, utilize ytdl-getinfo to extract metadata from youtube url
 - [x] create fetchMore query to to add more post

+* [x] format post titles to titlecase pre save to mongodb

 **Frontend**

 - [x] create & integrate frontend (Vue.js) with backend